ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 ### Breaking ties

 All of the methods above may result in ties between teams.
 By default, these ties are usually broken by average normalised score (so if multiple teams would otherwise receive the same seeding rank, the team with the highest average normalised score would be seeded above the others).
-It is extremely rare to also have a tie after this point, but one option would be to assign the higher seeding to the higher ranked player (or in the case of teams, the highest ranked player per team) at the time when registrations close.
+It is extremely rare to also have a tie after this point, but one option would be to assign the higher seeding to the higher-ranked player (or in the case of teams, the highest-ranked player per team) at the time when registrations close.

 Other options for breaking ties may also be sensible (such as the number of top-N placements on maps), but they should be specified in documentation if used.